mwdossantos/kb-86/docs/week-10-finish-development-and-presentation.md

 Even though we went into a semi-lockdown halfway of March, I must say that the weekly check-ups with my tutors were very helpful to give an insight into my process and see that I was heading into the right direction.

 Again, I want to thank you for taking the time to read my documentation.
-You can clone this repository and run the application for yourself and see what wonderful planets reside in the Star Wars Universe.
+You can clone this repository and run the application by yourself and see what wonderful planets reside in the Star Wars Universe 🪐

 Best regards,